lxwst/Taskonaut/README.md

 python build.py
 ```

-The executable will be created in the `dist/` folder as `time-tracker.exe`.
+The executable will be created in the `dist/` folder as `taskonaut.exe`.

 ## 📋 Requirements